tatuylonen/wiktextract/docs/new_extractor_guide.md

 ## Create Pydantic model

-New extractor usually start from extracting definition lists.
-First we need to create [Pydantic](https://docs.pydantic.dev/latest/) model in file "models.py".
+First we need to create [Pydantic](https://docs.pydantic.dev/latest/) models in file "models.py".
 Example file for Italian Wiktionary: [src/wiktextract/extractor/it/models.py](https://github.com/tatuylonen/wiktextract/blob/master/src/wiktextract/extractor/it/models.py)

+Extractor code files are located in path "src/wiktextract/extractor", this guide use English Wiktionary as example, so we'll create file "src/wiktextract/extractor/en/models.py".

 The closer the new model is to existing extractor models, the better.
 English Wiktionary extractor doesn't use Pydantic, it's JSON structure can be viewed at [here](https://kaikki.org/dictionary/errors/mapping/index.html).
 Non-en extractor JSON schema files generated from Pydantic models are at [here](https://tatuylonen.github.io/wiktextract/).